Susya (Israeli settlement): History

+On October 16 2005, one of three victims of the Al-Aqsa Martyrs' Brigades shooting attack at Gush Etzion, a fifteen-year-old boy named Oz Ben-Meir, from Ma'on is buried in the Susya cemetery in the southeastern portion of the settlement across Road 317 from the main housing section of this settlement.
+A friend and he were on their way to visit Jerusalem when he was killed.
+According to the media, thousands attended his funeral and burial.
+In 2006, it had a population of 737.

 In 2008, a large advanced goat pen and dairy, incorporated as Halav Ha'aretz, Susya Dairy Ltd., was inaugurated on Susya's lands with an investment of 3.5 million ILS.
 It produced goat yoghurt for the Israeli market from a herd of 1500 goats, 48 of which can be milked simultaneously.

 Many former Afrikaner Christians, after converting to Judaism, have settled in Susya, which has become a notable stronghold for their group.